 For this same reason, it’s important to avoid blue light at night.

 Blue light emits from screens of all kinds, including our phones.
-Many of us try to counteract this by using the red light emitting “night mode” setting on our phones.
-But unfortunately, as Dr. Breus states on the Mindvalley Podcast, this setting is a complete bogus.
+Many of us try to counteract this by using the red light-emitting “night mode” setting on our phones.
+But unfortunately, as Dr. Breus states on the Mindvalley Podcast, this setting is completely bogus.

 While the screen may give off a red tint, the blue light is still being emitted.
 He recommends a few things you can do:

-He recommends using a software that isn’t bogus — rather, it’s scientifically proven to adjust the light your screen emits depending on the time of day.
-It’s called F.lux software, and will adjust to a blue, sunlight spectrum during the day, and a warm, red hue at night.
+- Use a software that isn’t bogus — rather, it’s scientifically proven to adjust the light your screen emits depending on the time of day.
+It’s called F.lux software and will adjust to a blue, sunlight spectrum during the day, and a warm, red hue at night.

 - If nothing else, you can also opt-in for some stylish (yes, they are cool) blue light blocker glasses.